mannprerak2/nearby_connections/README.md

 //Send filename as well so that receiver can rename the file Nearby().sendBytesPayload(endpointId,fileNameEncodedWithPayloadId);
-//e.g send a string like "payloadId:FileExtensionOrName" as bytes
+//e.g send a string like "payloadId:FileExtensionOrFullName" as bytes

 //payloads are recieved by callback given to acceptConnection method.
 ```